Wolverine971/9takes/src/blog/enneagram/philosophy-psychology-and-the-enneagram.md

 ## Fear and Intellectual Intelligence

 Fear is the driving force behind intellectual intelligence.
 Humans are wired to predict and avoid dangerous situations, which helps keep us safe.
 To do this, we construct complex intellectual world models, considering hypothetical scenarios and potential outcomes.
-Over time, this process leads to developing a sophisticated understanding of the world around us.
+Over time, this process leads to the development of a sophisticated understanding of the world around us.

 **Fear Example**: Imagine a person who fears losing their job.
 To prevent this, they might develop an elaborate mental model of their workplace dynamics, anticipating potential pitfalls and strategizing ways to ensure job security.